Mahomes, Reid call out referees after Toney offsides call

 It’s also another game magnified by a crucial late-game mistake by a Chiefs wide receiver, or a call or non-call by an official.

-When the Chiefs had the ball with just over a minute left on 2nd & 10, Patrick Mahomes found Travis Kelce for a 25-yard gain on the right side of the field.
-After Kelce caught the pass, he threw a lateral across the field to Kadarius Toney, who finished the play with what would’ve been a touchdown.
+When the Chiefs had the ball with just over a minute left on second and 10, Patrick Mahomes found Travis Kelce for a 25-yard gain on the right side of the field.
+After Kelce caught the pass, he threw a lateral across the field to Kadarius Toney, who finished the play with what would have been a touchdown.

 But Toney was called offsides before the snap, nullifying the touchdown.
 The Chiefs turned the ball over on downs two plays later, ending the game.

-Mahomes left the field furious, throwing his helmet on the sideline due to his frustration with the officials.
+Mahomes left the field furious, throwing his helmet on the sideline in frustration with the officials.

 Head coach Andy Reid and Mahomes shared those frustrations after the game.

-Mahomes said it was the first time in his NFL career that offensive offsides has been called in his career and that none of the refs gave him an explanation.
+Mahomes said it was the first time in his NFL career that offensive offsides has been called career and that none of the refs gave him an explanation.

 “I’ve played seven years and never had offensive offsides called.
 That’s elementary school.
-You point to the ref, do all that different type of stuff and it doesn’t get called and if it does, they warn you, and there was no warning throughout the entire game, and then you wait until there’s a minute left in the game, you make a call like that.
+You point to the ref, do all that different type of stuff and it doesn’t get called, and if it does, they warn you, and there was no warning throughout the entire game, and then you wait until there’s a minute left in the game, you make a call like that,” he said.

 “It’s tough, man.
 Lost for words, man.
 Regardless of if we win or lose, just for it to end with another game and we’re talking about the refs.
 That’s just not what we want for the NFL and for football.”